Ants on a garden plant

 Sunflowers

 Sunflowers are a popular plant that is native to North America.
-What makes the sunflower stand out among garden plants is how large it grows with its bright yellow flowers.
-Various birds eat the seeds of sunflowers such as bluejays, sparrows, cardinals, starlings, juncos grosbeaks.
+What makes the sunflower stand out among garden plants is how large it grows, with its bright yellow flowers.
+Various birds eat the seeds of sunflowers, such as bluejays, sparrows, cardinals, starlings, juncos grosbeaks.

 Hostas